 An alloy is a mixture of two or more metals, or one metal and something that isn't a metal.
 They are mixed together so well you cannot tell that the alloy is not a pure metal.
 Alloys typically have very different properties to the components that went into making the alloys.
 Alloys are often much, much stronger than their individual components.
 Many tools and machines are made from alloys because they need to be strong.

-Gold is very stable and is used to coat other more reactive metals to protect them, but its primary use is in jewelry.
-Pure gold is too soft to make jewellery out of, and is usually mixed with silver, copper and other metals.
+Gold is a heavy, soft, yellow metal that is easy to work with.
+It is the softest metal, and is very dense, much denser than lead.
+Gold is very stable and is used to coat other more reactive metals to protect them, but its primary use is in jewelery.
+Pure gold is too soft to make jewelery out of, and is usually mixed with silver, copper and other metals.

 Iron is a common, fairly soft metal that rusts easily.
 Iron is rarely used in its pure form, it is usually strengthened to make steel.
 Iron is also the name given to a device used to flatten clothes.

 Lead is a soft metal that is usually dull grey.
 It is the heaviest stable metal.
 It has a relatively low melting point.
 Lead is used in batteries, bullets, solder, pewter and radiation shields.
 Lead is a heavy metal like mercury and can accumulate in the body and cause poisoning.
 Lead poisoning was common in ancient times.